coder/coder/docs/networking/index.md

 At this point, both the client and agent should be able to send traffic directly to each other.

+Below are some example scenarios:

+1. Direct connections without NAT or STUN

+    ```mermaid
+    flowchart LR
+        A[Client Workstation\n192.168.21.47:38297]
+        B((Private Network\ne.g.
+Corp.
+LAN))
+        C[Workspace Agent\n192.168.21.147:41563]
+        A <--> B
+        B <--> C
+    ```

+   In this example, both the client and agent are located on the network `192.168.21.0/24`.
+Assuming no firewalls are blocking packets in either direction, both client and agent are able to communicate directly with each other's locally assigned IP address.

 ## coder server

 Workspaces connect to the coder server via the server's external address, set